 As you likely know, there are different status tiers with Marriott Bonvoy.
 Your status goes up as you spend nights at participating Marriott properties.
 With every status increase, you get additional benefits such as an increased earn rate for Marriott Bonvoy points, early check-in, late check-out, room upgrades, free breakfast, and more.

-My Marriott Bonvoy Amex card review is positive.
+My Marriott Bonvoy Amex Card review is positive.
 It’s still one of the best travel credit cards in Canada and one of the best American Express credit cards.
-It’s a mmust-have card for anyone who stays at Marriott Properties on a regular basis.
-With a generous sign up bonus and a free annual night certificate, what’s not to like?
+It’s a must-have card for anyone who stays at Marriott properties on a regular basis.